productdevbook/better-nuxt-graphql-starter-kit/README.md

 # Better Nuxt GraphQL Starter Kit

+> ⚠️ **Work in Progress** - This project is currently under active development and not yet ready for production use.

 A modern, production-ready starter template built with **Nuxt 4**, featuring GraphQL API, authentication, database management, file uploads, and state management.

 ## 🚀 Features